11 Best Floor Press Alternatives For Jacked Triceps

 I’m guessing this one has already crossed your mind, but I’m going to go ahead and mention it anyway – Bench Press.
 If you’re trying to build your chest and triceps, you should be Bench Pressing at least once, but probably twice, a week.

 If you’re already benching once a week, vary up your Bench Press on the second day.
 Change up the intensities (percentages used), volume and/or tempo.
-These Bench Press variations are all ways you can add variety with an extra day of Bench Press.
+These Barbell Bench Press variations are all ways you can add variety with an extra day of Bench Press.

 Step-by-Step Instructions

-• Once contact is made, drive the barbell back up to the starting position.
+• Push the bar back up to the starting position, fully extending your arms.

 Coaching Points

-Med Ball Pushups
+Med Ball Push-ups

 Medicine Ball Pushups

-Medicine Ball Pushups are another great chest and triceps-focused alternative to Floor Press.
+Medicine Ball Push-ups are another great chest and triceps-focused alternative to Floor Press.
 They’re essentially the exact same movement, just one is a bodyweight exercise and the other uses a barbell for resistance.

 They’re also uniquely versatile because all the equipment that is needed is a medicine ball.